 Before you scream, “wig!” like I did, it appears that Theron’s bowl cut is, indeed, legit.
 As Popsugar reports, celebrity hairstylist Adir Abergel gave Theron the cut, which was inspired by a photo Peter Lindbergh took of Linda Evangelista in the early ’90s.
 Unsurprisingly, Theron pulls off this questionable hairstyle quite effortlessly.

-I regret to inform you - or I am delighted to inform you, depending on how you take this news -that Harry Styles has shed his princely locks in favour what looks like a replica of Timothée Chalamet’s Henry V bowl cut but the symmetry of Charlize Theron.
+Then it was the very tough period in time when Harry Styles shed his princely locks in favour what looks like a replica of Timothée Chalamet’s Henry V bowl cut but the symmetry of Charlize Theron.

 Like almost everyone else, Styles was spotted out and about in Italy over the weekend.
 Unlike almost everyone else, he was spotted out and about with a brand-new bowl cut, covering his once very visible and charming forehead.

 The new haircut was photographed in a selfie by a dad who somehow managed to recognise Styles despite his new, spherical do, and, to be completely honest, I am eternally grateful to Erin’s father for such commitment and attention to detail.

 That said, the post simply mentioned that he was “sweet and kind,” she failed to report any meaningful information about his new hair, like: When did he do it?
 Does he like it?
 Was it an accident or on purpose?
 Did the mushrooms make him do it?
 I need answers, STAT.

 If someone told me a couple of months ago that bowl cuts would officially be happening, I'd have sought a restraining order.
 But here I am, not only finding a bowl cut extremely attractive and desperately trying for my boyfriend to ask for a bowl cut in the barbers but for a hot second, I considered doing it to myself.
 The salons are closed, after all.